-But if someone prompted you with Billy Dee Williams as Lando Calrissian, and you were like ‘huh?' then you'd never be forgiven because Lando is where it's as far as Star Wars characters go and one of the most iconic sci-fi characters played by a black man.
+But if someone prompted you with Billy Dee Williams as Lando Calrissian, and you were like, “huh?” then you'd never be forgiven because Lando is where it's as far as Star Wars characters go, and one of the most iconic sci-fi characters ever played by a black man.

-Yes, you have the space smuggler of Han, the wide-eyed boy of Luke and the Wookie charm of Chewbacca but when Empire threw Lando Calrissian into the mix, we got it all – the confident ladies man with a backstory we just knew we wanted to know more about.
+Yes, you have the space smuggler Han Solo, the wide-eyed boy Luke Skywalker, and the Wookie charm of Chewbacca, but when The Empire Strikes Back threw Lando Calrissian into the mix, we got it all – the confident ladies man with a backstory we just knew we wanted to know more about.

-He was the guy who seemingly betrayed his gambling buddy but all along was desperate to help Han and his old buddies.
-And as for Jedi when he lead the assault on the Death Star II?
-Legend.
+He was the guy who seemingly betrayed his gambling buddy but all along was desperate to help Han and his old pals.
+And as for Return of the Jedi, when he led the assault on Death Star II, that was Legendary.

-So what is the back story of Lando?
-What is the trivia you need to know and what are his best lines?
+So what is the backstory of Lando?
+What trivia do you need to know, and what are his best lines?
 Well, we'll do our best to share.

-- In the original Empire script when Lando is about to lead Han, Leia, and Chewie into the trap laid out by Darth Vader, Lando offers his arm to Leia, as a gesture to lead her down the hallway to which she accepts.
-Harrison Ford ad-libbed Han rushing up to the Princess and offering his arm to her at the exact same moment to imply that Han was jealous of Lando's gentlemanly actions.
-It's not the only thing Ford ad-libbed in Empire…
+- In the original script for The Empire Strikes Back, when Lando is about to lead Han, Leia, and Chewie into the trap laid out by Darth Vader, he offers his arm to Leia as a gesture to lead her down the hallway, which she accepts.
+Harrison Ford ad-libbed Han rushing up to the Princess and offering his arm to her at the same moment to imply that Han was jealous of Lando's gentlemanly actions.
+It's far from the only thing Ford ad-libbed in the movie.

-- One of the first ideas for Lando Calrissian was to have him as a clone who survived the Clone Wars who leads legions of clones.
-Ultimately he was made his own man and Jango Fett kind of took that role in Attack of the Clones.
+- One of the first ideas for Lando Calrissian was to have him as a clone who survived the Clone Wars and leads legions of fellow clones.
+Ultimately he was made his own man, and Jango Fett kind of took that role in Attack of the Clones.

-- Originally scripted by Leigh Brackett as having the name of “Lando Kadar”.
+- He was originally scripted by Leigh Brackett as having the name “Lando Kadar.”

-- Yaphet Kotto, who we mentioned above, was apparently offered the role of Lando Calrissian but turned it down.
-Clearly, Kotto perhaps made a bad call.
+- Yaphet Kotto, who we mentioned above, was offered the role of Lando Calrissian but turned it down.
+Kotto perhaps made a bad call.

-While the Expanded Universe took Lando in some interesting directions, Empire suggested that Lando and Han had a long back story, indeed Han Solo won the Millennium Falcom from Lando in a game of Sabbac.
+While the Star Wars expanded universe took Lando in some exciting directions, The Empire Strikes Back suggested that he and Han had a long back story.
+Indeed Han Solo won the Millennium Falcom from Lando in a game of sabacc.

-In the first instance, the ‘bat ship' fell into the hands of Lando Calrissian after a card game of sabacc from a gambler called Cix Trouvee.
+In the first instance, the “bat ship” fell into the hands of Lando after a game of sabacc with a gambler called Cix Trouvee.

 Empire Strikes Back quotes: